RobinCPel/Battlefield-V-Stat-Checker/README.md

 ## Sidenotes 📝
 This Bot retrieves its data from [Battlefield Tracker](https://battlefieldtracker.com/), without them this bot could never have been realised. 🙏🏻

+Your Bot Token will not be used for anything except for linking it with your launched instance of the Battlefield V Stat Checker, the token will not be stored anywhere other than in the text file on your computer.
+The token will neither be send over the internet to any backup server and will thus not be dispersed on the world wide web.